-This document is current as at 30/3/2020 and will be updated if there are significant changes to its content.
+This document is current as of February 2022 and will be updated if there are significant changes to its content.

 Please note: This document should not replace other information available from State or Commonwealth Governments but aims to provide some information specifically relevant to people with Spinal Cord Injury.
-We encourage you to review further general information about COVID-19 in Australia at this website https://www.health.gov.au/health-topics/novel-coronavirus-2019-ncov
+We encourage you to review further general information about COVID-19, sometimes called coronavirus, and information specifically for people with a disability, at these Australian Health Department and Queensland Government websites.

 It is wise to make a plan for what you will do if support worker availability becomes reduced during the COVID-19 pandemic, even if you don’t end up needing it.
 Being able to stay safe and well at home and avoid hospitals is encouraged, to reduce your risk of exposure to the virus.

 If you become unwell and need medical care, your usual GP and hospital services are still able to help, but they may use other options such as phone or video consults.

 If you have an emergency, you can call an ambulance.

 As usual, if you have difficulty breathing or autonomic dysreflexia, call an ambulance and tell them you have a SCI and it is a medical emergency.